bhanuka96/trm/README.md

 **How do I store API Keys and Base Url?**

-- I choosed  `--dart -define` to store API Key and Base Url. *Reason:* The main advantange of using `--dart-define` is that no need to hardcoding sensitive keys in the source code.
+- I chose  `--dart -define` to store API Key and Base Url. *Reason:* The main advantage of using `--dart-define` is that no need to hardcoding sensitive keys in the source code.
 And another benefit it the keys can be accessing on the native Android and IOS side.

 **how to install and run the code?**